What is the minimum size THWN-2 grounded feeder conductor required to supply an individual dwelling unit with a calculated neutral load of 85 amperes?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the minimum size of a THWN-2 grounded feeder conductor for a calculated neutral load of 85 amperes, it's essential to refer to the National Electrical Code (NEC) which provides guidelines for the sizing of conductors based on the ampacity tables.
+To determine the minimum size for a THWN-2 grounded feeder conductor supplying an individual dwelling unit with a calculated neutral load of 85 amperes, it is essential to refer to the National Electrical Code (NEC) guidelines, specifically Table 310.16.

 Subscribe